 It is not that difficult to say thank you!
 Appreciate yourself and everything around you.
 Being thankful helps you feel less overwhelmed.

 Laugh out loud, as frequently as you can.
 Laughter is the best medicine for any sort of illness.
 Take a break from your work and other normal chores.
 Just a smile or giggle can easily uplift your mood instantly, and you would feel less stressed.

 Be around those friends who motivate you, whom you can talk to.
 People who can guide you and who give out positive vibes are the people to be with.
 Encouraging words help to bring down the stress level and lighten your mood.

 8. Chalk out a plan

 The best way to beat stress is to make a To-Do list.
 Prioritize the activities according to their requirements and then work your way through.
 Accept that not all work can be done in one day.
-Sometimes making a To-Do list can overwhelm you, so make sure it is neat and the work is properly divided in order to curb your level of stress.
+Sometimes making a To-Do list can overwhelm you, so make sure it is neat, and the work is properly divided to curb your level of stress.

 9. Listen to music

 I always felt that music makes me calm.
 It can be any type of music, whatever you like.
 Music indeed gives you a good break and rejuvenates your mind.

 Choose any type of work out.
 Be it yoga, aerobics, or even a simple walk; these physical exercises open up your heart, and you enjoy the experience.